 an undergraduate student researcher in the laboratory of Dr. Anthony Madu at VUU where I performed research aimed at identifying pathogenic

-I reside in Hilton, NY with my wife Candice and son Michael (6).
+I reside in Hilton, New York with my wife Candice and my son Michael (7).

 - Molecular Ecology (with Dr. Sandi Connelly) Spring 2013-14